Interprovincial trade

 Trade exceptions

-We are making it easier to trade and invest, by taking away nine New Brunswick specific exceptions that were previously allowed under the Canadian Free Trade Agreement (CFTA).
+We are making it easier to trade and invest by taking away several New Brunswick specific exceptions that were previously allowed under the Canadian Free Trade Agreement (CFTA).

-Going forward, seven entities that were previously not subject to the CFTA will now have to follow procurement rules, fostering greater competitiveness.
-This includes:
+Going forward, the following entities that were previously not subject to the CFTA will now have to follow procurement rules, fostering greater competitiveness:

 • Provincial Holdings Limited